frequency-chain/docs/pages/Basics/Providers.md

 # Providers

 Providers are the applications and services directly interacting with Frequency.
-Providers are about to be delegated to by [Message Source Accounts (MSAs)](./MessageSourceAccounts.md) to send and receive messages on behalf of those who have delegated, through the respective use of permissions and grants.
+Message Source Accounts delegate to Providers who may then send and receive messages on the MSA holder's behalf via the respective uses of grants and permissions.

 ## Who can become a Provider?
 The basic workflow for provider registration is as follows: